Ghurtchu/braindrill/README.md

 - make worker actors sharded on each node (e.g 25 actors on each node, awaiting tasks) - ✅
 - run cluster within docker containers - ✅
 - run code inside running worker node container - ✅
+- get rid of `Futures` in actors, use `ctx.ask` or piping to self instead - ❌
 - implement timeouts for long-running code - ❌
 - add support for Java, C, C++, Go and others - ❌
 - write load tests to check how system behaves during high load - ❌